 Last month while I was in Tahiti I fell head over heels for the little island of Mo’orea.
-Mystical and ethereal, the volcanic landscape provides a dramatic backdrop to the endless list of activities on offer to explore this island by land, sea, and even from above!
-We spent a few days exploring the island and packing in as many activities as possible during our stay – from hiking to kayaking and everything in between for a true island adventure in the South Pacific.
+Mystical and ethereal, the volcanic landscape provide a dramatic backdrop.
+Sometimes you have to pinch yourself that it is real!
+We spent a few days exploring the island and packing in as many activities as possible.
+This included hiking, snorkelling, boating around the island and so much eating (of course!)
+Here is your complete guide to Moorea, my favourite island in Tahiti.

-Mo’orea is renowned for its dramatic landscape and laidback island lifestyle, perfect for couples who prefer to fill their days with activities during daylight and finish the day with a cocktail by the beach as the sun sets.
-That was precisely our plan (if we had one) for our four days in Mo’orea.
+Moorea is renowned for its dramatic landscape and laidback island lifestyle.
+It is perfect for couples who prefer to fill their days with activities during daylight and finish the day with a cocktail by the beach as the sun sets.
+That was precisely our plan (if we had one) for our four days in Moorea.

-I was travelling around Tahiti (Papeete, Mo’orea, Taha’a) with my friend Abe who fortunately also enjoys filling his days with activities – from kayaking to a private island to riding our bikes around the parameter of Mo’orea and everything in between.
+I was travelling around Tahiti (Papeete, Mo’orea, Taha’a) with my friend Abe who fortunately also enjoys filling his days with activities.
+The two of us can barely ever sit still, so he was the perfect friend to bring along for the adventure.

 If your idea of a Tahitian honeymoon involves more cocktails than kayaks, then you’ll be pleased to know Bora Bora is located very nearby and offers a more relaxed, low key honeymoon or holiday.